 Staff in Issuer Regulation, as staff members of the JSE, are bound by the JSE Human Resources Policies and Procedures Manual.
-Staff members in Issuer Regulation and are familiar with the Code of Conduct dealing with amongst others, (i) Disclosure of Information, (ii) Gifts Policy, (ii) Information Security, IT and Telecommunications, (iv) Laptop Principles, (v) Information Classification Principles, (vi) E-Mail Principles, (vii) Internet Use Principles, (viii) Cellular Phones, (ix) Voice Recording System and (x) Office Telephones.
+Staff members in Issuer Regulation and are familiar with the Code of Conduct dealing with amongst others, (i) Disclosure of Information,, (ii) Information Security, IT and Telecommunications, (iii) Laptop Principles, (iv) Information Classification Principles, (v) E-Mail Principles, (vi) Internet Use Principles, (vii) Cellular Phones, (xiii) Voice Recording System and (ix) Office Telephones.